renspringlea/ryba.ren/_posts/2025-05-24-corner-flag.md

 ---
 layout: post
-title: "The economics of taking the ball to the corner flag in soccer"
+title: "* The economics of taking the ball to the corner flag in soccer"
 tags: soccer research
 ---